How Argos system works?

 - For the ‘regional’ mode, a network of L-band stations covers a large part of the Earth and receives the beacon data in real time from the satellite when it is in range of a station.
 The beacons upload their data to the satellite when it passes overhead.
 This network enables faster routing of the data received on board to the users but does not allow full coverage of the Earth.

 - For the ‘global’ mode, the main receiving stations (generally in X-band) collect all the messages recorded by the satellites along a full orbit thus giving the system global coverage.
 These three stations at Wallops Island, Fairbanks in the USA and Svalbard in Norway, also receive data in real-time.

-There are two global Argos processing centers, one located just outside of Toulouse in Southwestern France, and the other near Washington, DC, USA.
+There are two global Argos processing centers, one located near Toulouse in Southwestern France, at the CLS headquater, and the other near Washington, DC, USA.
 Once the data arrive at a processing center, locations are automatically calculated and information made available to users.

 In the two processing centers, designed for full redundancy, the computers calculate locations and process the received data.

 The following processing is carried out at the global processing centers:

 - Verification of message quality, reception level, time-tagging, transmitter identification number, sensor message lengths and receiver frequency value (to compute the location)

 - Message time-tagging in coordinated universal time (UTC)

 - Message classification by platform and by chronological order